Looking Back at 13 Years of Navigating By Faith

 “In their hearts humans plan their course, but the LORD establishes their steps.”

-As another year closes out, I look back at the journey of my thinking that is captured in this blog.
+As another year closes out, I look back on my journey of faith and thought that is captured in this blog.
 The blog doesn’t capture all of my journey.
-Some things remain private.
-Some things remain undeveloped and unpublished.
-Of the things I have put out into the sunlight of the blogosphere, I hope it has been helpful, encouraging, challenging, and interesting.
+Some things remain private, and some things remain undeveloped and unpublished.
+Of the things I have put out into the sunlight of the blogosphere, though, I hope they have been helpful, encouraging, and challenging, if not interesting.

-I usually launch right into the top ten (or so) articles, but I want to take a moment to review where I have been and where I am going.
-The numbers tell a surprising story (to me).
-They might be boring to you, so I will try to keep it brief.
+I usually launch right into the top ten articles (or so) of the year in review, but I want to take a moment to review where I have been and where I am going.
+The numbers tell a surprising story (to me), but I realize the numbers might be boring to you, so I will try to keep that part brief.

-I expect my thought journey and faith journey may be more intriguing to the reader.
-It is also more difficult to capture and to summarize.
+I expect that the substance of the journey may be more intriguing to the reader, but the substance is also more difficult to capture and to summarize.
 I will do my best.

 By the Numbers

-I started this blog in September of 2013 with 20 articles that garnered under 500 views.
-The top article on the attributes of success had just over 100 views, 5 likes, and 3 comments.
+I started this blog in September of 2012 with 20 articles that garnered under 500 views.
+The top article on attributes of success had just over 100 views, 5 likes, and 3 comments.
 About 180 of the readers came through Facebook.
+Those early attempts at writing are somewhat embarrassing to me (so no links are provided).

 The climb from 500 views to 110,000 views was not a sudden thing.
 Readership increased with jumps and plateaus through 2019, with a peak of just over 11,000 in 2018.
 In 2020, readership jumped over 20,000 views, which I attribute to the pandemic.
 People were limited in their activities.
-They were reading more and, perhaps, being more contemplative because of the psycho-emotional impact of COVID.
+They stayed inside, and they read more.
+Perhaps, people were more contemplative because of the psycho-emotional impact of COVID.

-I was excited about the increase in readership in 2020.
-Readership increased again to 30,000+ in 2021 as the world began to emerge from the clutches of COVID.
-As things got back to “normal” in the following two years, readership settled around 30,000 views.
+I was excited about the increase in readership in 2020 and the increase again to 30,000+ in 2021 as the world began to emerge from the clutches of COVID.
+With the world getting back to “normal” in the following two years, readership settled around 30,000 views each year for several year.

 I have tried to stay true to the theme of the blog, which is “navigating by faith.”
 I try to write out of my own experience, to write in keeping with my own thought and faith journey, and to write as I sense God is leading me.